 “It is however also so that when you have ordered an individual or package you will receive emails with crowd cow deals directly in your inbox.“

-One is that Ethan bought a steak and was wondering where it can from.
+One is that Ethan bought a steak and was wondering where it came from.
 Talking to his friend Joe he found that many friends bought meat from local farms.

 Being entrepreneurs, they decided to find a better way of doing that and that was the start of “crowdfunding a cow”.